 Please enter and exit through the office and be sure to scan your visitor badge.
-We need to know who is in the building at all times so as to
+We need to know who is in the building at all times so as to account for everyone in the case of an emergency.

 Y